ghc-proposals/ghc-proposals/proposals/0000-no-kind-vars.rst

 Proposed Change Specification
 -----------------------------

-Type variables and kind variables will be treated identically in type signatures.
+Type variables and kind variables will be treated identically in types.
 Specifically:

-1. With ``-Wcompat``, warn if a kind variable is brought into scope implicitly in a type signature with an explicit ``forall``.
+1. With ``-Wcompat``, warn if a kind variable is brought into scope implicitly in a type with an explicit ``forall``.
+This applies to type signatures and to other contexts that allow a ``forall`` with the forall-or-nothing rule in effect (for example, class instances).

-2. Two releases after `#83`_ is implemented, make it an error to bring a kind variable into scope implicitly in a type signature with an explicit ``forall``.
+2. Two releases after `#83`_ is implemented, make it an error to bring a kind variable into scope implicitly in a type with an explicit ``forall`` and where the forall-or-nothing rule is in effect.

 Effect and Interactions
 -----------------------